2023 Most Popular American Sign Language Undergraduate Certificate Schools in the Plains States Region

 Full American Sign Language at Johnson County Community College Report

 A rank of #4 on this year’s list means University of Minnesota - Duluth is a great place for American Sign Language students working on their undergraduate certificate.
-Located in the city of Duluth, UMN Duluth is a public school with a moderately-sized student population.
+Located in the city of Duluth, UMN Duluth is a public college with a medium-sized student population.

 Explore the best American Sign Language schools for a specific state in the Plains States region.